Jane Asher: Acting career

 In 1994, she portrayed the Doctor Who companion Susan Foreman in a BBC Radio 4 comedy drama Whatever Happened to Susan Foreman?
 Another notable radio broadcast was in The Further Adventures of Sherlock Holmes in 2002, in the episode "The Peculiar Persecution of Mr John Vincent Harden".

-In 2003, she appeared in the revived ITV soap, Crossroads where she played the hotel's owner, Angel Sampson.
+In 2003, she appeared in the revived ITV soap Crossroads in which she played the hotel's owner Angel Sampson.
 After the soap was axed, Asher apologised to Crossroads fans for the way the 2003 series went.

 In 2004, she starred in Festen at the Arts Theatre.
 In 2005, she starred in The World's Biggest Diamond, by Gregory Motton, at the Royal Court Theatre.
 In 2006, Asher starred in the Richard Fell adaptation of the 1960s science fiction series A for Andromeda, which aired on the British digital television station BBC Four.
 In 2007, she portrayed the widow Sandra in the Frank Oz film Death at a Funeral.
-The same year Asher appeared in the BBC medical drama, Holby City as Lady Byrne.
+In the same year Asher appeared in the BBC medical drama Holby City as Lady Byrne.
 In October 2007, she played Andrea Yates in The Sarah Jane Adventures, in the episode "Whatever Happened to Sarah Jane?"
 Asher co-starred in the 2008 ITV drama series The Palace, filmed in Lithuania; she played Queen Charlotte, mother of King Richard IV.

-In August 2008, Asher appeared in the reality TV talent show-themed television series, Maestro, on BBC Two with other showbusiness personalities.
+In August 2008, Asher appeared with other showbusiness personalities in the reality TV talent show-themed television series Maestro, broadcast on BBC Two.
 From 2009 to 2010, she played Sally in the BBC One comedy series The Old Guys.
 In 2011, she played Margaret Harker in Waterloo Road.

-In October 2009, she appeared as Delia in Peter Hall's revival of Alan Ayckbourn's Bedroom Farce at the Rose Theatre, Kingston and in her first pantomime, Snow White and the Seven Dwarfs at Richmond Theatre in December 2009, receiving enthusiastic reviews for both.
+In October 2009, she appeared as Delia in Peter Hall's revival of Alan Ayckbourn's Bedroom Farce at the Rose Theatre, Kingston, and in her first pantomime, Snow White and the Seven Dwarfs at Richmond Theatre in December 2009, receiving enthusiastic reviews for both.
 In 2011, she returned to the Rose, Kingston as Lady Bracknell in The Importance of Being Earnest.

 In 2012, she appeared in Charley's Aunt at the Menier Chocolate Factory.
 In the summer of 2013, she played Lady Catherine de Bourgh in Pride and Prejudice at the Open Air Theatre, Regent's Park.
 In 2014, she starred in the stage adaptation of Penelope Lively's Moon Tiger at the Theatre Royal Bath and on tour.
 In 2016, Asher took on the role of Miss Havisham in Michael Eaton's adaptation of Great Expectations.
-She took on the role of Madame Baurel in the 2017 London stage production of An American in Paris (musical).
+She took on the role of Madame Baurel in the 2017 London stage production of An American in Paris.
+In 2019 she toured in Noël Coward's A Song at Twilight.
+In 2024 she toured in Somerset Maugham's The Circle.